Chezlui/NYTimes-News-Sherlock/README.md

 For updating the FilterDialog with the date choosed by the user in DatePickerDialog I followed the next strategy.
 In first place, the filter dialog it registers itself as a Shared Preferences listener.
 In second place I created a new MyDatePickerDialog that extended from DatePickerDialog and overrided onDateChanged, so each time it was called I write the date in SharedPreferences.
 That way the Filter Dialog was called and then I could update the EditText where the date choosed was represented.

+Staggered grid list was pretty straightforward.
+I thought of different strategies to implement the getItemViewType method.
+At the end the easier was just check if thumbnail was filled with an URL or not.

+For the ItemDecorator I have to tune it a little since the code in Github was for a one column case.
 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing